Wolfo-Gaming/PVEDiscordDark/README.md

 <p align="center">A dark theme for the Proxmox Web UI,<br/> <i>inspired by Discord's color scheme.</i></p>

 <p align="center">Everything is dark, including the graphs, context menus and all in between!
 Eyes need not be fried.</p>
 The theme now runs its own JavaScript code which patches the colors for certain components (and charts).
 This approach is much better, and safer than what was used previously.
-## Disclaimer
 I have not made this code myself, The original repo is: https://github.com/Weilbyte/PVEDiscordDark.
 I have just made changes to the colors

 ### Installation
 The installation is very simple thanks to the utility.
 Run the following commands on the PVE node serving the Web UI and follow the on-screen instructions!